Who is naturesource communications?

 Michele's clients include local, state, federal, and transboundary governments;

-has helped her clients with community organizing and self-governance.
+has helped her clients with their organization and governance.
 She

 has facilitated processes to draft articles of incorporation, bylaws, and